 The beach and its surrounding waters boast an impressive collection of rock formations including the cliff of basalt columns that seems to rise out of the sand.
 This is a prime photograph location and you’ll see many tourists climbing the uneven columns to pose for a picture.

 When facing the roaring Atlantic Ocean, to the left are the Reynisdrangar rock formations.
 These pointy basalt pillars rise straight out of the ocean, like man-made sculptures in the water.
 To the right is the Dyrholaey rock formation, an arched bridge-like formation with a large hole in the bottom.

-Mulagljufur Canyon is one of Iceland’s lesser known canyons along the South Coast, but it is certainly a gem.
+Mulagljufur Canyon is one of Iceland’s lesser-known canyons along the South Coast, but it is certainly a gem to see during your 4 days in Iceland!
 Once you reach the gravel parking area you’ll hike along a moderately difficult trail for roughly 1.5 miles to reach the canyon.

 Wear sturdy, waterproof hiking boots.
 You will get wet crossing rivers and squelching through mud, but the views are more than worth it.
 Trekking to Mulagljufur is the perfect way to leave the South Coast crowds behind and marvel at the beauty that nature has created.

 Though steep canyon walls and flowing rivers would be enough to draw anyone in, this canyon also offers a look at two beautiful waterfalls, Hangandifoss and Mulafoss.
 At 50m, Mulafoss is perhaps not the most impressive of the waterfalls you’ll experience along the South Coast, but it carries its own beauty streaming from the canyon walls.